siobyrne/young-dressage-horse-program-analysis/README.md

 To complicate matters, early years of this program invited more horses to participate, and held both Final and Consolation Final rounds.
 To simplify this analysis, I did not include any Consolation Final results.

-For more recent years of the competition (2021-2023), the competition software system [Equestrian Hub](www.equestrian-hub.com) has automatically calculated these placings, which made it easy to obtain the data.
+For more recent years of the competition (2021-2024), the competition software system [Equestrian Hub](www.equestrian-hub.com) has automatically calculated these placings, which made it easy to obtain the data.
 For prior years, varying levels of detective work were required.
 I was able to find official overall placing records for some years on the United States Equestrian Federation (USEF) [website](www.usef.org/), but not all were available.
 For the years that had only the scores from each class available, I wrote a small program in Python to take each individual round of scores, and calculate the overall score using the 40/60 formula (available in the 'resources' folder for this project).
 While I have endeavored to do this without error, the lack of official overall rankings to compare to means that there may be errors involved as to exact overall placings of some horses.
 If you come across an error, [please contact me](byrne.sio@gmail.com) and I will make the correction.

 Next, I looked up each horse in the United States Dressage Federation (USDF) [database](www.usdf.org/usdfscores), to determine a) what is the highest level to which this horse competed?,  and b) did this horse ever compete at the CDI (international) level?
 For a), I did not consider scores received—I was only concerned if that horse had a test on its record at that level.
 Therefore, this analysis does not differentiate between high and low scoring horses at any level.
-For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level OTHER THAN the FEI Young Horse tests for 5, 6, and 7 Year Olds.
+For b), I only considered horses to be CDI competitors if they had competed at a CDI at a level OTHER THAN the FEI Young Horse tests for 5, 6, and 7 Year Olds, or the FEI divisions that are limited to youth competitors (Pony/Children/Junior/Young Rider/U-25).

 I had the most difficulty acquiring the data on bloodlines and breeders, ironically.
 Because so many people fail to include this information on entry forms, lots of the data was incomplete.
 USEF does have a horse search function on their website, but they only list sire and dam (no damsire), and frequently the breeder and country of birth are left out.
 The USDF database also has frequently incomplete pedigree and breeder data.
 Finding this information required a lot of detective work in some cases, frequently utilizing [Horse Telex](www.horsetelex.com), a pedigree database.
 I also utilized old [Eurodressage](www.eurodressage.com) and [DressageDaily](www.dressagedaily.com) articles about various years of the championships.

 ## Analysis Overview
-I collected data on competitors from all years the championships have been held, 2002-2023, and all divisions (*N*=841).
+I collected data on competitors from all years the championships have been held, 2002-2024, and all divisions (*N*=888).

-For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2019 (*n*=520).
-Horses that competed in the USEF 4 Year Old division in 2019 would be 8 in 2023, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
+For the analysis of competitve careers of participants, I narrowed my focus to horses that competed in the USEF 4 Year Old, FEI 5 Year Old, and FEI 6 Year Old dvisions from 2002-2019 (*n*=555).
+Horses that competed in the USEF 4 Year Old division in 2020 would be 8 in 2024, and 8 is the youngest age a horse is allowed to compete at the highest of the FEI levels, Grand Prix.
 While it is rare to see a horse competing at that level at that age, it is legal, so I went with the lowest legal age to compete at Grand Prix versus the more common lowest age (9-10 years old).

-The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2023, and all Young and Developing Horse divisons (*N*=841).
+The analysis of bloodlines and other breeding data will look at all years of the program, 2002-2024, and all Young and Developing Horse divisons (*N*=888).

-### 2002 - 2019, 4/5/6 Year Old Division Competitive Outcomes
+### 2002 - 2020, 4/5/6 Year Old Division Competitive Outcomes

 #### Highest Level of Competition Achieved
-Figure 1 below shows the breakdown of the highest level achieved in competition by the horses that competed in the USEF Four Year Old, FEI 5 Year Old, and FEI 6 Year Old divisions from 2002-2019 (*n*=520).
-26.4% (137/520) competed to Grand Prix, 17.9% (93/520) Prix St. Georges, 16.2% (84/520) Intermediate-1, 8.5% (44/520) Intermediate-2, 8.3% (43/520) Fourth Level, 7.5% (39/520) Third Level, 4% (21/520) FEI 5 Year Old, 3.7% (19/520) Second Level, 3.1% (16/520) USEF 4 Year Old, 2.1% (11/520) First Level, 1.2% (6/520) FEI 6 Year Old, 0.4% (2/520) FEI Junior, 0.4% (2/520) Intermediate-A, 0.4% (2/520) FEI 7 Year Old, 0.2% (1/520) Intermediate-B.
+Figure 1 below shows the breakdown of the highest level achieved in competition by the horses that competed in the USEF Four Year Old, FEI 5 Year Old, and FEI 6 Year Old divisions from 2002-2020 (*n*=555).
+24.9% (138/555) competed to Grand Prix, 17.8% (99/555) Prix St. Georges, 16.4% (91/555) Intermediate-1, 8.3% (46/555) Fourth Level, 8.1% (45/555) Intermediate-2, 7.9% (44/555) Third Level, 4.5% (25/555) FEI 5 Year Old, 3.6% (20/555) Second Level, 3.4% (19/555) USEF 4 Year Old, 2.3% (13/555) First Level, 1.4% (8/555) FEI 6 Year Old, 0.4% (2/520) FEI Junior, 0.4% (2/555) Intermediate-A, 0.4% (2/555) FEI 7 Year Old, 0.2% (1/555) Intermediate-B.

 ![Highest Level Competed Breakdown](images/highest-level-breakdown.png)